Code-Institute-Submissions/Discover-Malta/README.md

 I read into this and found that Bootstrap 5 does not support Jquery.
 More on this [here](https://b862579c-57d6-4a95-a6a3-fa6a3cebd8b4.ws-eu03.gitpod.io/#/workspace/Discover-Malta).

 I was unsure of how to proceed and changed my Bootstrap Javascript to version 4.6.
-This resulted in the burger menu working as intented.
+This resulted in the burger menu working as intended.

-I then changed the Bootstrap CSS file to version 4.6 also.
+I then changed the Bootstrap CSS file to version 4.6 as well.

 Changing versions caused some issues with the site and the following had to be done:

 * I fixed the grid layout of "Ideas For Your Trip" as I had not used containers at the time and this caused the grid to not work once the Bootstrap version was changed.
 * The padding on col classes was different and caused the cards in "Ideas For Your Trip" to not fit as nicely as before.
 To fix this I rewrote the code for the section and added spacing as necessary after.
-* Spacing classes such as pt-2 etc were slightly different so I updated these also.
+* Spacing classes such as pt-2 etc were slightly different so I updated these as well.
 * I had followed a [tutorial](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) from W3Schools to implement a scroll to top button which did not work after changing the Bootstrap version.
 I found another [code snippet](https://codepen.io/michalwyrwa/pen/GBaPPj) for this instead.
 * H3 used in the cards under "Ideas For Your Trip" were changed to H4 as the font-size of these was too big.